bramwelt/CS46X/protocol.md

 # Use case overview
 ## Use case 1:
-User uploading an e-mail/public key to the directory after generating a new keypair.
+User uploading an e-mail/Privly public key to the directory after generating a new keypair.
 In this use case the browser extension is function as the "user" actor.

 This use case involves the following steps: